PhilipTKC/markdown-it-image-dimensions-plugin/README.md

 # Markdown It Image Dimensions Plugin

 This plugin provides additional functionality to Markdown by allowing you to specify the height and width of images using the following syntax.
-Additionally, it allows users to set the loading and decode attributes on images and add classes to the container and image element.
+Additionally, it allows you to set the loading and decode attributes on images and add classes to the container and image element.

 ## Markdown Input